Fiserv/Commerce-Hub/docs/Guides-Info/Message-Signature.md

 tags: [carat, commerce-hub, card-not-present, card-present, hash, message-signature]
 ---

-# How to Generate a Message Signature
+# How to Generate the Authentication Header

+## Overview

-To ensure data integrity, prevent replay attacks, and eliminate stale requests a Message Signature is required as part of the [Header](Use-Our-APIs.md).
+To ensure data integrity, prevent replay attacks, and eliminate stale requests, Authentication is required as part of the [Header](Use-Our-APIs.md).

 ## Details